jahade1/phpCalculator/README.md

 # phpCalculator
-created a calculator usuing html and php
+created a calculator using html and php